andersbogsnes/ml_tooling/docs/plotting.rst

 - :meth:`~RegressionVisualize.feature_importance`
     Uses random permutation to calculate feature importance by randomly permuting each column and measuring the difference in the model metric against the baseline.

+- :meth:`~RegressionVisualize.learning_curve`
+    Draws a learning curve, showing how number of training examples affects model performance.
+    Can also be used to diagnose overfitting and underfitting by examining training and validation set performance

 - :meth:`~RegressionVisualize.validation_curve`
     Visualizes the impact of a given hyperparameter on the model metric by plotting a range